How to borrow items for exhibitions

 6.4 Security

-Loans will only be made to a venue that has been approved by the Manager Security & Protection Advice, Arts Council England.
+Loans can only be made to a venue that has been approved by the Manager, Security & Protection Advice, Arts Council England.

 6.5 Environment and display

-Specific environment and display requirements for each object will be outlined in the Loan Contract.
+Specific environment and display requirements for each object will be outlined in initial discussions and the Loan Contract.
 Ranges may be narrower for sensitive objects made of, for example, parchment.

-For your guidance, however, the environment in the gallery and store must be stable and fall within:
+The environment in the gallery and store must be stable and environmentally controlled.

-- The relative humidity will be 45-60% with a maximum 5% change permitted within the band in 24 hours;
+- The relative humidity will be within and not exceeding 45–55% with a maximum 5% change permitted within the band in any 24-hour period;

 On arrival at the venue, a period of time, usually up to 24 hours for air freight, will be required for the objects to acclimatise, before being unpacked and installed.

-The Library must approve all methods and materials used in the display.
-Case elevations and gallery plans will be submitted to the Registrar’s Office for consideration.
+The Library must approve all methods and materials used in the display and must approve the specification and construction of the Display Case.
+Display Case plans, case elevations and gallery plans must be submitted to the Registrar’s Office for approval at least 12 weeks in advance of installation.

 Textile that is used to line a display case must be Oddy tested (for corrosive properties) to ensure that it is suitable for use in an enclosed space with an Object.